wuqui/IndVar/README.md

 ### Contents

 * The code is provided as a notebook with comments in `IndVar.ipynb`.
-* Exported versions of the notebook for viewing can be found in `IndVar.html` and `IndVar.pdf`
+* Exported versions of the notebook for viewing can be found in `IndVar.html` and `IndVar.pdf`.
 * Output files are stored in the directory `out/`.